 1. Avg.
 High Yield Price

 3. Avg.
 P/E Price

 4. Graham Number

 T is trading at a premium to all four valuations above.
 Since T's tangible book value is not meaningful, a Graham number can not be calculated.
-When also considering the NPV MMA Differential, the stock is trading at a 113.0% premium to its calculated fair value of $17.43.
-T did not earn any Stars in this section since it is trading at a fair value.
+When also considering the NPV MMA Differential, the stock is trading at a 15.6% discount to its calculated fair value of $45.46.
+T earned a Star in this section since it is trading at a fair value.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 6. Rolling 4-yr Div. > 15%

 T earned one Star in this section for 3.) above, having an acceptable score in at least two of the four Key Metrics measured.
 The company has paid a cash dividend to shareholders every year since 1984 and has increased its dividend payments for 33 consecutive years.